akvankorlaar/manuscriptdesk/README.md

   after MediaWiki's default installation.
 These should remain there).
 - Going to localsettings.php located in the root of your MediaWiki installation (for example w/localsettings.php), and by appending all code in exampleConf.php (except for the php tag) to this file.
 - Configuring the variables $wgWebsiteRoot, $wgPrimaryDisk in localsettings.php.
 - Configuring $wgNewManuscriptOptions['perl_path'] if needed.
-If you can call perl scripts from the command line by just typing 'perl <path/to/a/perl/file.pl>', the default 'perl'. should be used.
+If you can call perl scripts from the command line by just typing 'perl path/to/a/perl/file.pl', the default 'perl'. should be used.
--Installing CollateX.
+- Installing CollateX.
 This can be done by downloading and installing the latest version from:http://collatex.net/.
 - CollateX can be configured by modifying $wgCollationOptions['collatex_url'] in localsettings.php.

 Once everything is installed, you should log in as administrator, go to Special:UserRights (for example: localhost/md/Special:UserRights), enter your own username, and add yourself to the 'ManuscriptEditors' group.